-• barrystaes a day ago
+• barrystaes 8 months ago

 This page is ridden of ads, popups, and sensational writing.
 They may be facts but its written as clickbait filler to scroll past even more ads.